Beware very low CFD Margins

 Now to turn to your CFD trading account: you want to increase your speculative capacity by leveraging your capital, thereby you borrow money to trade with from your broker.

 Before your CFD broker will lend you money you have to put down an initial margin amount, that will be used to lever with.
-Your CFD provider, being a prudent businessman has calculated his risk beforehand and is quick to tell you what the maximum is he will allow you to borrow from him.
+Your CFD provider, being a prudent businessman has calculated his risk beforehand and is quick to tell you about the maximum amount he is willing to permit you to borrow from him.
 In contracts for difference this can range from anything between 5% and 90% depending on the volatility and liquidity of the underlying market.

 Margin is usually expressed as a percentage, while leverage is expressed as a ratio.